 The HOSCAP Borneo Volunteers

 Seth has volunteered on small carnivore projects studying fossa (Cryptoprocta ferox) through the Earthwatch Institute in Madagascar and working with civets through Operation Wallacea in Sulawesi, Indonesia.
 He has also worked as an animal keeper at the San Francisco Zoo where he spent time interacting with visitors and provided care and enrichment for primates and birds.
 Seth graduated with a BSc in Wildlife and Fish Conservation Biology from the University of California Davis (UCD) in December 2012, where he also gained experience preparing mammal study skins while working at the UCD Museum of Wildlife and Fish Biology.
 He has experience trapping fishers (Martes pennanti) and tracking them using radio telemetry in the Sierra Nevada Mountains of California, USA.
 His passion and interest is in the ecology and conservation of small carnivores.
 Seth worked with the HOSCAP Borneo team for two and a half months in mid-2013 and for the most part of 2014.
 Following this, he accompanied project leader John Mathai to assist a team from the Leibniz Institute for Zoo and Wildlife Research, Berlin, in conducting a wildlife monitoring project in Deramakot Forest Reserve, Sabah.
-Seth can be contacted at email@example.com
+Seth has since completed his Masters from the US and is contemplating a PhD, conducting fieldwork in Sarawak.
+Seth can be contacted at firstname.lastname@example.org

 Volunteer Website and Social Media Manager